Banner Health

 • Trembling or sweating

-• Stomach or digestive problems
+• Stomach pain, nausea or digestive problems

-• A sense of panic or doom
+• A sense of panic, dread or impending doom

-Some people also experience panic attacks, which can feel like a medical emergency.
 If you ever think you might be having a heart attack or are unsure, seek immediate help.

 Is It a Panic Attack or a Heart Attack?
 How to Tell the Difference